yuyi1005/yuyi1005.github.io/index.md

 Yi Yu is currently a postdoc (research associate) in Southeast University, Nanjing, China.
 His research advisor is Prof. Feipeng Da.

-His research interests include deep learning and computer vision, with a focus on oriented object detection, 3D optical measurement, and 3D vision.
+**Research areas.** His research interests include deep learning and computer vision, with a focus on oriented object detection, 3D optical measurement, and 3D vision.

-# Education

-Yi Yu received the Ph.D. and B.E. degrees from School of Automation, Southeast University, Nanjing, China, in 2022 and 2016.
+**Education.** Yi Yu received the Ph.D. and B.E. degrees from School of Automation, Southeast University, Nanjing, China, in 2022 and 2016.

 # Publications